Overview

 • The current tested and supported limit for the NFS Server Provisioner is 32 NFS servers per Kubernetes worker node.

 • The two StorageClass parameters "nfsResourceLimitsCpuM" and "nfsResourceLimitsMemoryMi" control how much CPU and memory it may consume.
 Tests show that the NFS server consumes about 150MiB at instantiation and 2GiB is the recommended minimum for most workloads.
-The NFS server Pod is by default limited to 2GiB or memory and 1000 milli CPU.
+The NFS server Pod is by default limited to 2GiB of memory and 1000 milli CPU.

 • The NFS PVC can NOT be expanded.
 If more capacity is needed, expand the "ReadWriteOnce" PVC backing the NFS Server Provisioner.
 This will result in inaccurate space reporting.